juanpallotta/LPP/README.md

 * `Azimuth (time)`: Array with azimuth angle of each saved profile (in degrees).
 * `Cloud_Mask (time, points)`: Matrix with the cloud mask of the measurement.
 Each point is flagged as cloud free ('0' value) or cloud contaminated ('1' value).
 * `Laser_Zero_Bin_Offset (channels)`: Number of points removed from each channel due to the laser offset.
+* `Pressure_Pa (points)`: Pressure profile (in Pascals) from the radiosonde/model used for the molecular's extinction and backscattering molecular profiles calculation.
+This array is referenced to the seal level altitude, and it is alredy in the same lidar resolution.
-* `Molecular_Density (points)`: Molecular density profile to be used in the inversion module.
-This array its already referenced to the site's altitude above sea level, being its first bin correlated to the first bin of the lidar signals.
+* `Temperature_K (points)`: Temperature profile (in Kelvins) from the radiosonde/model used for the molecular's extinction and backscattering molecular profiles calculation.
+This array is referenced to the seal level altitude, and it is alredy in the same lidar resolution.
 * `Pressure_Ground_Level (time)`: Atmospheric pressure at site level (to be used in future versions of LPP).
 <!-- * `Range_Corrected_Lidar_Signal_L1 (time, channels, points)`:  Range corrected lidar signals.
 These signals has all the corrections as the time and spatial averaging set for this data level in the corresponding configuration file passed as third argument. -->
 * `Raw_Lidar_Data_L1 (time, channels, points)`: Raw lidar data used in level 1.
 These signals has the all the corrections need for produce the cloud mask, like zero-bin and bias correction as the time and spatial averaging set for this data level.